ABOUT THE DYSON SCHOOL

 The Dyson School is a highly regarded leader in applying practical, applied economics and management tools on every continent to solve the world's most significant business and social issues.
 From the economics of biofuels and imperiled water resources, to oil production in the Middle East; from trade agreements with the European Union to forging economic relationships with the rapidly developing economies of China, India, and Africa; from the determinants of poverty at the household level to the causes of global financial contagion; from insights into the economics of consumer behavior and food psychology, to their impacts on food consumption and nutrition; and from the management of all types of businesses, from farms and family owned firms, to global food retailers, Fortune 500 businesses, and entrepreneurial endeavors—the Dyson School has been the springboard of a wide array of innovative programs that puts Cornell's research at the forefront of the most important global challenges of today and Cornell's footprint at the highest levels of policy advice on the global stage.

 The graduate program in the field of Applied Economics and Management awards Ph.D., M.S., and M.P.S. degrees.
 The quality of our program and students has been recognized by an unsurpassed string of M.S. thesis and Ph.D. dissertation awards from the Agricultural and Applied Economics Association (AAEA).
 Graduates accept important academic, government, or business positions.
-The Dyson School's graduate field is ranked in the top 10 of both National Research Council rankings, which were released in 2010.
+The Dyson School's graduate field is ranked in the top 10 of both of the most recent (2010) National Research Council rankings.
 Cornell's offerings in development economics, whose largest group of faculty and graduate students are based in the Dyson School, is currently ranked 9th in U.S. News and World Report.